 NHMRC Project Grant (2017-2019) – Lodging resident memory T cells along the respiratory tract as an approach to protect against influenza virus infection.
 CI-A Wakim

 NHMRC Project grant (2018-2020) – Priming, Recruitment and Retention of influenza specific T cell in the upper airways.
 CI-A Wakim

-This research project is available to PhD, Master of Biomedical Science students to join as part of their thesis.
+This research project is available to PhD, Master of Biomedical Science to join as part of their thesis.

 Please contact the Research Group Leader to discuss your options.

 - Graduate Research Opportunites